 In recognition of the growing use and impact of social media, [union] has introduced a Social Media Policy.

-The Policy applies to the use of social media internally within [union] using [union's] information technology, and outside [union] in employees’ personal time and using personal technology, where that use may impact on the operations and reputation of [union].
+The Policy applies to the use of social media internally within [union] using [union’s] information technology.
+This policy does not seek to regulate an employee’s personal time outside their work for [union].

 The key principles of the Policy are as follows.